Puchong Perdana LRT station

-Puchong Perdana LRT station is a Light Rapid Transit station at Puchong Perdana, a township in Puchong, Selangor.
-It operates under the Sri Petaling Line network, which is situated between Bandar Puteri and Puchong Prima station.
+Puchong Perdana LRT station is a Malaysian light rapid transit (LRT) station in Puchong Perdana, a township of Puchong, Selangor.
+It is served by the LRT Sri Petaling Line under the Rapid KL network.
 The station accommodates 2 side platforms with 2 tracks.
-Like most other LRT stations operating in Klang Valley, this station is elevated.
+Like most other LRT stations operating in the Klang Valley, this station is elevated.

-The station is located on Persiaran Puchong Perdana with a roundabout connecting to Puchong Permai.
-It is located next to Kompleks Puchong Perdana, as well as the local landmark, Masjid As-Salam Puchong Perdana and Taman Tasik Puchong Perdana.
-Besides that, the Hilton Garden Inn Puchong and M Square shopping mall is just a short drive from the station.
-It mainly serves the residences of Puchong Perdana and Puchong Indah.
+The station is on Persiaran Puchong Perdana.
+It is situated next to Kompleks Puchong Perdana, as well as the local landmark, Masjid As-Salam Puchong Perdana and Taman Tasik Puchong Perdana.
+The Hilton Garden Inn Puchong and M Square shopping mall are also just a short drive from the station.
+It mainly serves the residents of Puchong Perdana and Puchong Indah.

-The station is a part of the Ampang and Sri-Petaling lines LRT Extension Project (LEP) announced in 2006.
-The station was opened in 30 June 2016 along with the rest of the stations in the extension project.
+The station is a part of the LRT Sri Petaling Line Extension Project (LEP) announced in 2006.
+The station was opened on 30 June 2016 along with the rest of the stations in the extension project.